Lichen Sclerosus

 Consult For The Best Lichen Sclerosus Treatment in Bradford!

-Frequently Asked Questions about Lichen Sclerosus
+FAQs about Lichen Sclerosus

 The exact cause of lichen sclerosus is unknown.
 However, factors like a compromised immune system, family history, allergies, and infections are considered risk factors.